Kazooki123/StarloBot/README.md

-# STARLOBOT || The Successor for my first bot starloexo-bot
+# STARLOBOT

 For now StarloBot is on development for my servers I'm on.

 Database used: PostgresSQL